malinpalo/Tastebook/README.md

 ## Future Features

-- I would like to enable for users to create a profile section where they can add an photo and information about theme selves.
+- I would like to enable for users to create a profile section where they can add an photo and information about them selves.

 [Back to top](<#table-of-contents>)